Inspector (1953 film)

-Inspector is a 1953 Indian Tamil language film directed by R. S. Mani.
-It is an adaptation of the play of the same name.
+Inspector is a 1953 Indian Tamil language drama film directed by R. S. Mani.
+It is an adaptation of the play of the same name by the TKS Brothers.
 The film stars T. K. Shanmugam, S. Balachander, Anjali Devi and P. K. Saraswathi.
+It was released on 31 July 1953.

 Plot

 A police inspector helps a young man who is a classmate of his sister.
 The young man is a kind person and he moves like one in the family.
 The inspector's sister falls in love with the young man.
-She wants to learn dancing.
-The young man arranges a dance master to teach her.
-But the dance master is an opportunist and he seduces the girl.
-She becomes pregnant.
+She wants to learn dancing and the young man arranges a dance master to teach her.
+But the dance master is an opportunist and he seduces the girl and she becomes pregnant.
 The inspector and his wife wants to marry her to the young man without knowing her pregnancy.
 However, the young man is in love with a village lass.
 The dance master sees the village beauty and sets his roving eyes on her.
 He rejects the responsibility for the pregnancy of the young woman.
 How all these problems are settled forms the rest of the story.